-Additional Responsibilities of the Attorney General
+Responsibilities of the Office of the Attorney General

-When a judgment is entered, the Attorney General would be required to seek damages for the State of Kansas for the benefit of the State General Fund (SGF) from any persons who knowingly contributed to the wrongful conviction and imprisonment of the claimant to the extent the evidence in the case warrants such action.
-The Attorney General would also be required to prosecute ouster and criminal proceedings as the evidence in the case warrants.
+When a judgment is entered, the AG would be required to seek damages for the State of Kansas for the benefit of the State General Fund (SGF) from any persons who knowingly contributed to the wrongful conviction and imprisonment of the claimant to the extent the evidence in the case warrants such action.
+The AG also would be required to prosecute ouster and criminal proceedings as the evidence in the case warrants.